SethClydesdale/quartet-study-resources/README.md

 ### Special Thanks
 Quartet Study Resources was made possible thanks to...
-- [The Japan Times](https://bookclub.japantimes.co.jp/en/), Tadashi Sakamoto, Akemi Yasui, Yuriko Ide, Miyuki Doi, and Hideki Hamada for Quartet: Intermediate Japanese Across the Four Language Skills.
+- ~~[The Japan Times](https://bookclub.japantimes.co.jp/en/)~~, Tadashi Sakamoto, Akemi Yasui, Yuriko Ide, Miyuki Doi, and Hideki Hamada for Quartet: Intermediate Japanese Across the Four Language Skills.
 - [Jeff and William](https://x.com/SethC1995/status/1871285608607519215) for gifting me the Quartet textbooks.
 - Bazilio de Oliveira and an Anonymous donor for gifting me the Quartet workbooks.
 - [Patrick Roberts](https://github.com/patrickroberts) for [his help with an algorithm](https://stackoverflow.com/a/59337819/12502093) that helped make mixed kana/kanji answers possible in written quizzes.